bacterial-genomics/wf-paired-end-illumina-assembly/README.md

   ============================================
         Optional databases
   ============================================
-  --kraken1_db         Path to a local directory, archive file, or a URL to compressed tar archive that contain files `database.{idx,kdb}` and `taxonomy/{names,nodes}.dmp`.
+  --kraken1_db         Path to a local directory, archive file, or a URL to a compressed tar archive
+                       that contain files `database.{idx,kdb}` and `taxonomy/{names,nodes}.dmp`.
                        [Default: MiniKraken 8GB]

-  --kraken2_db         Path to a local directory, archive file, or a URL to compressed tar archive that contain `{hash,opts,taxo}.k2d` files.
+  --kraken2_db         Path to a local directory, archive file, or a URL to a compressed tar archive
+                       that contain `{hash,opts,taxo}.k2d` files.
                        [Default: Kraken2 Standard 8GB]

-  --blast_db           Path to a local directory, archive file, or a URL to compressed tar archive that contains BLAST 16S ribosomal RNA files.
+  --blast_db           Path to a local directory, archive file, or a URL to a compressed tar archive
+                       that contains BLAST 16S ribosomal RNA files.
                        [Default: NCBI's 16S ribosomal RNA database]

-  --gtdb_db            Path to a local directory, archive file, or a URL to compressed tar archive that contains the GTDB database.
+  --gtdb_db            Path to a local directory, archive file, or a URL to a compressed tar archive
+                       that contains the GTDB database.
                        [Default: NaN]

-  --busco_db           Path to a local directory, archive file, or a URL to compressed tar archive that contains BUSCO lineages.
+  --busco_db           Path to a local directory, archive file, or a URL to a compressed tar archive
+                       that contains BUSCO lineages.
 Can either be a lineage dataset or entire BUSCO database.
                        [Default: NaN]
 ```

+> [!NOTE]
-_If user does not specify inputs for parameters with a default set to `NaN`, these options will not be performed during workflow analysis._
+> _If user does not specify inputs for parameters with a default set to `NaN`, these options will not be performed during workflow analysis._

 ### Additional parameters